bowlmonkeylabs/LudumDare50/README.md

 ![Aricboxs.gif](https://static.jam.vg/raw/ecb/32/z/4c1f9.gif)

 ## Do you have what it takes to keep up with demand?
-[Play on Itch.io](https://bowlmonkeylabs.itch.io/ludum-dare-50)
+[Vote on Ludum Dare](https://ldjam.com/events/ludum-dare/50/quota-qrunch) or [Play on Itch.io](https://bowlmonkeylabs.itch.io/ludum-dare-50)

 Grab.
 Package.
 Deposit.
 Three words that every employee here lives by.
 You've taken this new job thinking you are up to the task, but are you sufficiently dedicated to the company?
 Remember, a good worker always meets their quota... no matter the cost.